Search

 • keep the case under review day by day so as to ensure that parent and child are separated for no longer than it is necessary to secure the child's safety.

-• Inform the relevant parties of their right to apply to discharge the Emergency Protection Order within 72 hours of it being granted by the Court.
+• Inform the relevant parties of their right to apply to discharge the Emergency Protection Order within 72 hours of it being granted by the court.
 However, this will only be valid if the relevant parties were not present at the hearing, or if they were not given notice of the hearing.

-This information is correct at the time of writing, 12th May 2023.
+This information is correct at the time of writing, 8th August 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.